skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - _activities (what am going to do to achieve aims):_
     + collaboration with project partner (S'ALA -- Igor x Moreno) to work with the inputs/materials
     + workshopping with wider public -- building on materials/processes of translation
+    + what if I brought in Jason Maling to work with group of artists at Dancehouse? -- Should the artists be paid for participating?
 - _outputs (what I create):_ exhibition
 - _outcomes (what happens as a result):_
     + increased understanding of the topic